Friday and Saturday, April 4 & 5, 7:45 AM – 5:00 PM

 Daily meet in the Stonewall Resort lobby at 7:45 am, with the group leaving by 8 am, and returning at 5 pm.

-You will need to purchase the All-Inclusive Conference Package of $230/person per day for Single Occupancy ($180 for Double Occupancy) on the day of the workshop.
-This gives you all meals and breaks throughout the day, lodging for each evening, and conference/meeting rooms and resources.
-If you do not need lodging for the evening, you may instead purchase the day’s Conference Access Pass for $100/person/day.
-This would include lunch and conference access for the day.
+You will also need to purchase the All-Inclusive Conference Package of $125/person per day on each day of the workshop.
+This gives you all meals and breaks throughout the day, and conference/meeting rooms and resources.

 Registration is on a first-come basis and is limited to 20 attendees.